dubeyram/Python/django_interview_questions.md

   celery -A your_project_name worker --loglevel=info
   celery -A your_project_name beat --loglevel=info
   ```
-16. How to implement Signals in Django, Write step by step procedure along with code snippets?- First, create a Django app if you don't have one already:
+17. **How to implement Signals in Django, Write step by step procedure along with code snippets?**
+- First, create a Django app if you don't have one already:
   ```bash
   python manage.py startapp myapp
   ```